AndrewLou1/ist/README.md

 # Functionality:

-The app should allow users to look up the weather around the world.
-It should detect user errors such as spelling or unexpected inputs.
-It should account for the use of upper- and lower-case characters.
-It should handle errors and exceptions gracefully and prevent run-time errors.
- Retrieve weather data (temperature, humidity, etc.) for the specified city using an open weather API (e.g., OpenWeatherMap).
+* Retrieve weather data (temperature, humidity, etc.) for the specified city using an open weather API (e.g., OpenWeatherMap).
  Make data available to the application.
  Display the weather information to the user.